AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 **MCP** stands for **Model Context Protocol**.
 It’s a way to let apps like Claude for Desktop securely interact with **external data** and **custom tools** that you define.

-Think of it like building your own mini API—but instead of exposing it to the whole internet, you’re exposing it to an AI assistant on your machine.
+Think of it like building your own mini API - but instead of exposing it to the whole internet, you’re exposing it to an AI assistant on your machine.

 With MCP, you can: